 Plagiarism is not a petty offense and is as easily found as it is created.
 At WU, as well as at the department, special software is used, which automatically compares the submitted work with all possible sources.
-For more information, see: Bachelor's Thesis - Bachelor's Thesis - Student Guide: English-Taught Bachelor's Programs - Bachelor's Student Guide (wu.ac.at).
-Also, you are supposed to upload your bachelor thesis to the Learn@WU platform, which will automatically run a plagiarism check over your final submission.
+For more information, see: Bachelor's Student Guide: German-Taught Programs - Bachelor's Student Guide (wu.ac.at) and <a href="Bachelor's Thesis - Student Guide: English-Taught Bachelor's Programs - Bachelor's Student Guide (wu.ac.at).
+Also, you are supposed to upload your bachelor thesis to the mywu platform, which will automatically run a plagiarism check over your final submission.